 3. Calculate monthly payments for each expense.
 I take the cost of the expense and divide it by the number of months I will have to contribute to that expense.
 For example, for Mike’s Wedding, to determine the amount I have to put in each month, I take the $200 and divide it by 3 months of payments because I will only be able to contribute to the accrual account in the months of January, February and March.
 This means I will need to put in $66.67 each month until April towards that expense.

 4. Calculate total amount of money you need to put away for each month.
 Determining the amount of money that goes into your accrual account each month is a bit tricky and will need to be done manually.
 From January to March, you will be contributing to all of your expenses which will end up being $1231.22 a month.
 But once April comes, this changes because you are no longer contributing to Mike’s Wedding or Mom’s Birthday.

 5. Sit back and feel good about being prepared.
 Once you have the plan in place, create an account with your bank and start depositing.
-I currently use sub-accounts at ING Direct because of their relatively high interest rates.
+I currently use sub-accounts at Capital One 360 because of their relatively high interest rates.
 In the meantime, create a chart that shows what the balance in your accrual account will be for each month.
 It gives you a better sense of security knowing how much is left in there and whether or not you are on track.
 Don’t forget to subtract the withdrawals from the balance.